stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 	<img src="http://www.stormpath.com/sites/default/files/docs/DeactivateAPIKey.png" alt="Deactivate API Key" title="Deactivate API Key" width="700">
 5. In the confirmation window, click **Ok**.

+{% docs note %}
-**Note:** Any applications using this API key with no longer be able to communicate or authenticate with Stormpath.
+Any applications using this API key with no longer be able to communicate or authenticate with Stormpath.
 When it is re-activated, the applications will work again.
+{% enddocs %}

 ####<a id="DeleteAPIkeys"></a>Delete API Keys